Telefonica/HomePWN/README.md

 ## Installing all requisites:

-To install all dependencies in Debian or derivatives use the file install.sh
+To install all dependencies in Ubuntu 18.04 or derivatives use the file install.sh

 ```
+> sudo apt-get update
 > sudo ./install.sh
 ```
 The script ask you if you want to create a virtualenv, if your answer is 'y' then it installs python libraries within the virtual environment, if not in the system itself